sf-wdi-19-20/staging-modules/w2_d1_2_jquery_to_todo/README.md

 })
 ```

-###Challenge: Form Submission
+###Basic Challenges

 1. Use jQuery to set up your `script.js` file so that your JavaScript will run after the DOM elements are loaded.

+Goal: Get form data upon submission.
 1. Write a jQuery selector that finds the form in your `index.html`.
-Save the form in a variable.
+Save the form in a variable. **Note: it's good practice to start variable names with $ to indicate that the variables store jQuery objects.**
 1. Add a "submit" event handler to your form.
 The event handler should `console.log` the text the user entered into the form.
 Hint: this is the input element's `value`.
 Look up how to access it by searching "jQuery form value."

+###Stretch Challenges

+Goal: Click items to mark them purchased.
+1. Write a jQuery selector that finds the unordered list in your `index.html`.
+Save the unordered list in a varible.
+1. We won't delete items yet, but let's give users a way to check items off.
+Add a "click" event handler to the unordered list that add the class "purchased" to each list item that is clicked.
+	Hint: Reference the jQuery docs for [`on`](http://api.jquery.com/on/).
+You'll want to give the `on` method an event, a selector, and a handler instead of just an event and handler.
+1. Create a custom style in your `style.css` to give a different appearnce to items with the "purchased" class.

+**Why do we add one event handler to the whole list instead of adding one event handler for each element?
+Read about [event delegation](http://learn.jquery.com/events/event-delegation/).**

 ##Model
 We want the user to be able to save a shopping list, so we have to model that list somehow and store the data somewhere.
 We'll talk more about modeling later, but for now just think of it as deciding what data structure(s) our JavaScript will use for each shopping list item and for the overall list.

 How would you model:
 	* a shopping list item?
 	* the whole shopping list?

 ###Data Storage